NVIDIA/proxyfs/pfsagentd/README.md

 }
 ```

-At PFSAgent termination, the plug-in should be sent either a `SIGINT` or a `SIGTERM`.
+At PFSAgent termination, the plug-in should see os.Stdin close.
-This will trigger the plug-in to also exit (perhaps after cleaning up any
+This should trigger the plug-in to also exit (perhaps after
-not-to-be-persisted details of its execution).
+cleaning up any not-to-be-persisted details of its execution).